froderick/jerkins/README.md

 # jerkins
 An Alexa skill to manage office365 calendars.
 This project is currently in the **conception** phase right now, so there's really nothing to see here yet.

+### feature brainstorm

+#### MVP: What is my next meeting?
+- wire up local development environment for Alexa skill
+- figure out how to query next meeting with api
+- make Alexa answer next meeting with hardcoded access token
+- link Alexa account to office365 account with oauth, use that to make API calls to get meetings
+- hosting: host app build pipeline on ecs how keith is doing it

+#### Other Skill Features
+- _When is my next meeting?_
+- _When is my next meeting with (x)_
+- _Set up (meeting type) meeting with (x) (asap/this week/next week), book a room/ x's office._
+- _Reserve (some time, an hour, etc) (today, this week, next week) for (x), invite X, book room Y_
+- link multiple accounts, allow different office occupants to identify themselves and make appointments as themselves.

 ### local development

 set up your $GOPATH and clone the repo: